kochm/wp-mendeley-plugin/readme.txt

 &#91;mendeley type="folders" id="xxx" groupby="xxx"&#93;
 &#91;mendeley type="groups" id="xxx" groupby="xxx"&#93;
 &#91;mendeley type="groups" id="xxx" sortby="xxx" sortbyorder="xxx"&#93;
-&#91;mendeley type="groups" id="xxx" groupby="xxx"&#93;
 &#91;mendeley type="groups" id="xxx" groupby="xxx" filter="author=Michael Koch"&#93;
-&#91;mendeley type="groups" id="xxx" groupby="xxx" filter="author=Michael Koch;type=Book Section"&#93;
+&#91;mendeley type="groups" id="xxx" groupby="xxx" filter="author=Michael Koch;type=journal"&#93;
-&#91;mendeley type="documents" id="authored" groupby="year"&#93;
-&#91;mendeley type="documents" id="authored" filter="tag=perceptualorganization"&#93;
-&#91;mendeley type="documents" id="authored" sortby="authors" sortbyorder="asc" groupby="year" grouporder="desc"%#93;
-&#91;mendeley type="own"%#93;
+&#91;mendeley type="groups" id="xxx" groupby="xxx" filter="type=book_section"&#93;
 &#91;mendeley type="groups" id="xxx" groupby="xxx" csl="http://DOMAINNAME/csl/custom_style.csl"&#93;

-- the attribute "type" can be set to "own", "folders", "groups", "documents"
+- the attribute "type" can be set to "folders" or "groups"
 - the attribute "groupby" is optional; possible values currently are: "authors", "year"
 - the attribute "sortby" is optional; possible values currently are: "authors", "year"
 - the attributes "sortbyorder" and "groupbyorder" can have the values "asc" and "desc"
 - sorting on the sort key is done before grouping on the group key if both are provided
 - in "filter" one or more equal matches can be filtered for; if more than one filter rule is specified, than documents are displayed only when all filter rules match
-- possible attributes to filter for are: author, editor, title, year, tag, keyword, url, publication_outlet, pages, issue, volume, city, publisher, abstract (when filtering for tag or keyword, a substring search is performed, so "blog" also matches "microblog")
+- possible attribute names to filter for are: type, title, year, author, editor, publisher, tag, keyword, abstract (when filtering for tag or keyword, a substring search is performed, so "blog" also matches "microblog")
+- possible values for attribute type: ['journal' or 'book' or 'generic' or 'book_section' or 'conference_proceedings' or 'working_paper' or 'report' or 'web_page' or 'thesis' or 'magazine_article' or 'statute' or 'patent' or 'newspaper_article' or 'computer_program' or 'hearing' or 'television_broadcast' or 'encyclopedia_article' or 'case' or 'film' or 'bill']
 - the attribute "csl" is optional; the value must contain a valid URL with a .csl file
 </pre>

+<h3>Changes in v1.0</h3>

+In v1.0 of the plugin there are some important changes due to support for the new Mendeley API.

+The most important issue is that ids of groups and folders now have to be uuids - so, you have to look up the ids again - e.g. using the list feature in the settings page of the plugin in the Wordpress backend.

+Additionally, some attribute names and possible values have been changed - so for example filters for type have to be changed.

+We now also no longer support the outdated collection types "shared", "sharedcollections", "collections" - Only "groups" and "folders" are supported.

+<h3>Known Problems</h3>

+The current version of the plugin (v1.0) has one known problem with requesting and authorizing access tokens: When the activity is triggered in the backend using the Safari browser, the redirection to the Mendeley API site might not work (blank page) - If this is the case for you, please try with a different browser.
+For us Firefox has always worked.

+<h3>Formatting</h3>

 If you do not specify a CSL stylesheet, full entries are formatted the following way - so, the style can be tailored using CSS.
 <pre>